 As the ARCP approaches, it is essential that the trainee reviews their ePortfolio and ensures that all requisite information is available in a logical and accessible format.
-In particular, they should ensure that:
+In particular they should ensure that:

-- All appropriate certificates have been uploaded to the personal library and are clearly signposted - An appropriate amount of reflection has been documented - As a bare minimum (see comments above), the requisite number of SLEs (as demanded by the annual decision aid) has been completed and recorded in the ePortfolio - MSF has been completed and the results released by the ES.
-It is critical that appropriate discussion/reflection has occurred and been recorded in response to the MSF - A patient survey has been completed for the relevant years of training - MCR has been completed by each CS and additional ones have been completed by any supervisor with whom the trainee has had significant clinical/educational interaction - The trainee has self-rated themselves for each CiP on the curriculum page - The SMART objectives documented in their PDP have either been achieved fully and the evidence for that achievement has been clearly documented.
+- All appropriate certificates have been uploaded to the personal library and are clearly signposted - An appropriate amount of reflection has been documented - As a bare minimum (see comments above), the requisite number of SLEs (as demanded by the annual decision aid) has been completed and recorded in the ePortfolio - The logbook has been uploaded to the library - MSF has been completed and the results released by the ES.
+It is critical that appropriate discussion/reflection has occurred and been recorded in response to the MSF - MCR has been completed by each CS and additional ones have been completed by any supervisor with whom the trainee has had significant clinical/educational interaction - The trainee has self-rated themselves for each CiP on the curriculum page - The SMART objectives documented in their PDP have either been achieved fully and the evidence for that achievement has been clearly documented.
 If any objectives of the PDP have not been fully achieved, then the reasons for that have been clearly documented and evidenced. - An appointment has been made with their ES to discuss the annual ES report that will inform the ARCP panel